pentandra/lifepreserver/URIs.md

 part of that information resource.

 Any URI that does not end in a `/` does not refer to an information resource, but to some other resource, such as a concept.

+## Available prefixes

-A few concepts that are listed as prefixes in the base layout (in Turtle notation) are:
+A few concepts that are listed as prefixes in the base layout are:

 ```turtle
 # To refer to the company (Pentandra) as an entity